Highbrainer/jeevaneo-bigdata/README.md

 This is done with parameters `--table=...` and `--output-dir=...` :

-Example downloading tbale `YOUR_TABLE_HERE` from netezza, to local folder `/tmp/your/directory/here`:
+Example downloading table `YOUR_TABLE_HERE` from netezza, to local folder `/tmp/your/directory/here`:

  ```
  java -jar jdbc-to-orc-1.0.0.jar \